flutter/website/src/codelabs/index.md

 * [Introduction to Flame with Flutter][]<br>
   Build a Breakout clone using the Flame 2D game engine and embed it in a Flutter wrapper.
-You will use Flame's Effects to animate and remove components, along with the Google Fonts and Flutter Animate packages to make the whole game look well designed.
+You will use Flame's Effects to animate and remove components, along with the `google_fonts` and `flutter_animate` packages, to make the whole game look well designed.

 * [Using FFI in a Flutter plugin][]<br>
   Learn how to use Dart's FFI (foreign function interface)